shirsbrunner/shirsbrunner.github.io/src/index.md

   order: 100
 ---

-## Dear visitor
+## Hi there
 This page started as an eleventy test...
 However, it quickly started growing on me and I'll probably keep it (at least for a while).
-I plan to fill it with things "design" that I see or sometimes do.
+I plan to fill it with things "design" that I see or sometimes do and feel like sharing.

 Feel free to drop me a line if you have questions or suggestions.

 Cheers, Simon